josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🛰️_racialised_surveillance_abuse_feed_log_2025-10-03.md

 **given this was as clear as I could be about the USA and get this to gegenerate? we have told on ourselves, rather.**

+If this is one organisation in particular, who operates both in the United States and in the United Kingdom, and in the United Kingdom operates both as a charity and limited company, and supports an alt-right "Judeo-Christian" agenda?

+Get out of my phone.

+Get out of my Internet.

+Get out of my life.

+You have no business here; any of the people you have discredited during the course of my surveillance are more Christlike than any of you.

+So get the fuck out.

 # 🛰️ Racialised Surveillance Abuse Feed Log — 2025-10-03
 **First created:** 2025-10-03 | **Last updated:** 2025-10-03
 *Daily evidence log of sexualised and racialised surveillance abuse via feed manipulation.*